VISHNU659/Spring-boot-V1/README.md

 ### 2. Create Oracle User

-Login to your Oracle DB as `SYSDBA` and run:
+Login to your Oracle sql developer  and run:

 ```sql
 CREATE USER C##spring IDENTIFIED BY spring;